 Please only visit if you are healthy.
 Visitors who have been sick or have tested positive for an illness such as COVID-19, influenza, or RSV in the last 10 days are not permitted in our hospitals or clinics.

 Visiting Hours: 24/7

-COVID-19 positive customers and customers suspected of having COVID-19
+COVID-19 positive patients and patients suspected of having COVID-19

 - Two healthy visitors are allowed to visit at a time.